More Than 1,000 People Show Up For Party In Long Branch After Social Media Blast

 The majority of businesses wouldn’t speak to Baker on camera, fearing they could be a target if it happens again.

-Four people were charged with disorderly persons offenses.MORE NEWS: Bronx Home Invasion Thieves Steal $100,000 In Cash, Police Say
+Four people were charged with disorderly persons offenses.MORE NEWS: New York's COVID State Of Emergency Over, But City Officials Caution Unvaccinated People